scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Note (to be removed before publication): this document, together with the other components {{I-D.dekater-scion-controlplane}} and {{I-D.dekater-scion-dataplane}}, deprecates {{I-D.dekater-panrg-scion-overview}}.

-The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
-The aim of this document is to describe existing implementations and operational deployments, and to introduce new concepts that can potentially address particular problems with the current Internet architecture.

 ## Terminology

 **Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.